FraunhoferIOSB/FROST-Server/docs/settings/plugins.md

 in the SensorThings API standard.

 * **plugins.dataArray.enable:**
   Toggle indicating the ResultFormat dataArray should be enabled.
-Defaults: `true`.
+Default: `true`.

 ### CSV Result Format